erlliam/sinatra-learning/README.md

 ## How to run
   Download the files and change into the directory that contains "myapp.rb" and run using "ruby myapp.rb"

+## How it works
+  It is a website where you can post messages.
+You must be logged in to do so.

 ## To-do list
   Major CSS work <br />
-  Better password storing <br />
+  Better password storing (hash and salt?) <br />
   Profile account <br />
-  Etc
+  Friends list